-Why its important to clean our gear
+Why it’s important to clean your gear

 Tiny little things can have a big impact.
 Apart from diseases that attack our native plants and animals, there are weeds and other pests that can do big damage.
-In many ways, they can be a bit like, ‘out of sight – out of mind’, but thanks to the work of the Invasive Species Council and their, ‘Keep Your Gear Clean In the Wild’, campaign, they’re shining a light on these dark little creatures and providing a whole host of great tips about what we can do to stop them.
+In many ways, they can be a bit like, ‘out of sight – out of mind’, but thanks to the work of the Invasive Species Council, they’re shining a light on these dark little creatures and providing a whole host of great tips about what we can do to stop them.